TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 # Yolo_dataset

 You can find in the `yolo_dataset` folder the cfg and weights of the pretrained network.
 This network was trained on the same dataset as previously.
-You can use the script `dataset_to_yolo.py` to create this dataset
+You can use the script `dataset_to_yolo.py` to create this dataset.
+You need `yolo_dataset/backup/yolov3_ai2thor_last.weights`.

 # Visual genome